AmyPaschke/11_NoteTaker/README.md

 ## Motivation

 My motivation for this project was to successfully utilize and deploy a page to Heroku and practice my API calls.
+This project is useful for practicing with data bases.

 ## Screenshots